contentful/widget-sdk/docs/guides/build_and_deploy.md

 based on the `contentful/user-interface-ci` image.

 The image is built from `Dockerfile-ci` by running `bin/docker-build-ci`.
-It installs all source code dependencies (NPM and git submodules) and builds the app using `gulp build`.
+It installs all source code dependencies and builds the app using `gulp build`.
 The image contains all fingerprinted assets in the `/app/build` directory.
 This serves as a base to configure the `index.html` file and create the distributions.

 To build the image an NPM token is required as a build argument so that the image can install prviate NPM packages.
 The `bin/docker-build-ci` command will either use the `NPM_TOKEN` environment variable or extract the token from `~/.npmrc`.

+If you have dependencies that are fetched with Git and SSH you need to provide a valid SSH key as the `SSH_KEY` environment variable to `bin/docker-build-ci`.
+On Travis we always use the SSH key provided by Travis.

 The entry point of the image (`tools/docker/entry-script`) exposes various commands to test, serve, and distribute the application.
 Run `bin/docker-run-ci